-- Section 26 of the Planning Act, as amended, requires municipalities to review their official plans no less frequently than 10 years after it comes into effect as a new official plan and every five years thereafter, unless the plan has been replaced by another new official plan. - On February 10, 2014, Planning and Development Council received a staff report entitled "Long Range Planning Work Program" which signaled the commencement of the five-year Official Plan Review.
-The report identified that the policies guiding growth and change in Downtown Oakville were to be reviewed. - On May 11, 2015, Planning and Development Council hosted a Special Public Meeting and received a staff report titled "Official Plan Review - Special Public Meeting" launching the five-year Official Plan Review.
-The report identified that the Downtown Oakville Growth Area Review was to be undertaken. - An extensive review and public consultation process were undertaken as part of the Downtown Oakville Growth Area Review including: - November 23, 2015 public open house to solicit public feedback on draft policy directions prepared by staff; - April 26, 2016 information night to solicit public input on possible locations in Downtown Oakville for buildings taller than four storeys; - June 13, 2016 Livable Oakville Council Subcommittee (Subcommittee) meeting to report back on work completed to date, public feedback received, next steps, and provide the Subcommittee with an opportunity for discussion; - October 3, 2016 Subcommittee meeting to present the "Assessment of Redevelopment Viability within the Town of Oakville's Main Street Growth Areas", prepared by N. Barry Lyon Consultants Limited, retained by the town in May 2016, which investigated the viability of existing and emerging land use policies for the town's main street areas and provided background information to inform policy development;
+- An extensive review and public consultation process were undertaken as part of the Downtown Oakville Growth Area Review including: - November 23, 2015 public open house to solicit public feedback on draft policy directions prepared by staff; - April 26, 2016 information night to solicit public input on possible locations in Downtown Oakville for buildings taller than four storeys; - June 13, 2016 Livable Oakville Council Subcommittee (Subcommittee) meeting to report back on work completed to date, public feedback received, next steps, and provide the Subcommittee with an opportunity for discussion; - October 3, 2016 Subcommittee meeting to present the "Assessment of Redevelopment Viability within the Town of Oakville's Main Street Growth Areas", prepared by N. Barry Lyon Consultants Limited, retained by the town in May 2016, which investigated the viability of existing and emerging land use policies for the town's main street areas and provided background information to inform policy development; - January 16, 2017 Subcommittee meeting to present draft policy changes for discussion with the Subcommittee and proceed to further consultation with the public;

-- January 16, 2017 Subcommittee meeting to present draft policy changes for discussion with the Subcommittee and proceed to further consultation with the public; - March 6, 2017 public information session to present the draft policy changes and solicit input from the public; - June 12, 2017 Subcommittee meeting to report back on public feedback and comments received, next steps, and provide the Subcommittee with an opportunity for discussion. - The Growth Plan for the Greater Golden Horseshoe (2017) and the Greenbelt Plan (2017), both of which came into force and effect July 1, 2017. - The statutory public meeting on the proposed Official Plan Amendment is to be held on October 10, 2017. - Notice of the statutory public meeting regarding the proposed Official Plan Amendment was published in the local newspaper, circulated to the agencies and public bodies prescribed by the Planning Act, mailed to property owners within the Kerr Village Growth Area, and emailed to the Official Plan Review E-blast distribution list, on or before September 20, 2017.

-The proposed amendment was available for public review in the Planning Services Department at Town Hall, 1225 Trafalgar Road, and on the town's website (www.oakville.ca), on or before September 20, 2017, being at least 20 days before the statutory public meeting.
+- March 6, 2017 public information session to present the draft policy changes and solicit input from the public; - June 12, 2017 Subcommittee meeting to report back on public feedback and comments received, next steps, and provide the Subcommittee with an opportunity for discussion. - The Growth Plan for the Greater Golden Horseshoe (2017) and the Greenbelt Plan (2017), both came into force and effect July 1, 2017. - Notice of the statutory public meeting regarding the proposed official plan amendment was published in the local newspaper, circulated to the agencies and public bodies prescribed by the Planning Act, mailed to property owners within the Downtown Oakville Growth Area, and emailed to the Official Plan Review e-blast distribution list, on or before September 20, 2017. - The statutory public meeting on the proposed official plan amendment was held on October 11, 2017 at Planning and Development Council. - Notice of the recommendation meeting was published in the Oakville Beaver on November 16, 2017, mailed to persons who requested to be notified at the statutory public meeting, mailed to persons who made oral or written submissions at the statutory public meeting, and emailed to the required agencies. - The recommended official plan amendment was available for public review at the Planning Services Department, Town Hall, 1225 Trafalgar Road and on the town's website (www.oakville.ca), as of November 14, 2017, being at least 20 days before the recommendation meeting.